-Interval Bound Propagation (IBP) introduced in~\cite{gowal2018effectiveness} is a simple and scalable method to estimate the bounds of each layer in neural networks.
-IBP is much faster than algorithm introduced in Appendix~\ref{subsec:app_fastlin_crown} because the bounds of any intermediate layer are calculated only based on the information of its immediate previous layer.
-Therefore, the bounds are propagated just like the inference of network models, which cost only $\bigO(N)$ matrix-vector multiplications for a $N$-layer network defined in (\ref{eq:model}).
+Interval Bound Propagation (IBP), introduced in~\cite{gowal2018effectiveness}, is a simple and scalable method to estimate the bounds of each layer in neural networks.
+IBP is much faster than the algorithm introduced in Appendix~\ref{subsec:app_fastlin_crown} because the bounds of any intermediate layer are calculated only based on the information of its immediate previous layer.
+Therefore, the bounds are propagated just like inference in network models, which costs only $\bigO(N)$ matrix-vector multiplications for an $N$-layer network defined in (\ref{eq:model}).